 You have the right to decide how you’d like to be contacted, and they don’t have the right to contact you any other way.
 If, however, you don’t provide a form of contact, they have the right to contact friends or family for your phone number.

 Finally, you have the right to report them if they try to manipulate you with false or misleading information.
-And if a debt collector ever makes you feel unsafe or you believe they’re violating your rights, you can contact the Financial Consumer Agency of Canada.
+And if a debt collector ever makes you feel unsafe or you believe they’re violating your rights, your best course of action is to contact your provincial or territorial Consumer Affairs office.

 The debt collector will likely start by asking you seemingly harmless questions.
 At this point, you’d be wise to limit the amount of information you give them.